C-Loftus/Princeton-Thesis/doc/main.md

 Federated Learning is a machine learning paradigm that seeks to solve these issues.
 In traditional machine learning, clients are required to send their data to a centralized server and trust it will take the appropriate protections to anonymize it.
 However,in Federated Learning, all training is done on user devices.
 Then after training is finished, all that is transferred to the server are the model weights.
 The data itself stays on user devices.

 Essentially what this means is that the server never sees the data, and thus, it is not subject to the same privacy concerns as traditional machine learning.
-This is a particularly useful paradigm for healthcare, and allows data autonomy to be not only feasible, but also efficient.
+This is a particularly useful paradigm for healthcare.
+It allows data autonomy without needing to compromise on the use of large-scale datasets.
 Users can share data with non-profits and community initiatives without having to worry about the security of their data.
 This is because the data never leaves the user's device.

-Currently as of right now, federated learning has been successful particularly with mobile computing like smartphones or IoT devices.
+Currently within industry, federated learning has been successful particularly with mobile computing like smartphones or IoT devices.
 Companies like Google and Apple have been able to leverage federated learning to train models on datasets like keyboard data that would be otherwise sensitive to train on.
 Datasets like these have allowed for useful predictive typing models that are personalized to the individual user.
+However, as of right now, federated learning is still an emerging research area and usually is abstracted away from end-users.

 ## Disability Application

 While there are many domains that will benefit from this paradigm of data sharing, one of the most promising and the focus of this paper is voice controlled accessibility software.
 This software allows users without the use of their hands to control their computer without typing or using the mouse.
 For this type of software, it often relies upon huge voice datasets.
 While these models have good performance in general use, users may want to fine-tune them for specific applications that would otherwise not be contained in a general-purpose dataset.
 For instance, Mozilla's Common Voice \footnote{https://commonvoice.mozilla.org/en} is a great data set for general voice recognition, but may not be enough to support user with a particular accent, speech impediment, job specific technical vocabulary.

 Disability applications often are supported through grassroots communities with economies of sharing.
+Within such social arrangements, there is often a compromise regarding either efficiency or privacy.

 ## HCI and Design Work